Inside: Find out the best things to declutter before the end of the year so you can have a fresh start in 2024.

 9. Office Supplies

-Whether you’re back at the office or still working from home, go through your home office and figure out what are the things you actually used and what you didn’t.
+Whether you’re back at the office or still working from home, go through your home office and figure out what things you actually used and what you didn’t.

 You may have gotten a tad bit excited about getting to work from the comfort of your home and over-bought a few things here and there.
 Take a moment to see what makes sense to keep and what to throw out (you can always donate what you don’t need anymore).

 Remember how yeast and flour were nearly impossible to find in 2020?
 When there is a shortage of an item, people can get caught up in the flurry and buy items that it turns out they’ll never use.